 Get access to our job listing after finishing the course

-This exclusive course taught by Dr. Bapon Fakhruddin, hydrologist by training, with more than 15 years working experience in water engineering, climate, and disaster risk management, is presented through video tutorials and multimedia content within the Moodle virtual platform, with exercises like tests and practical cases.
+This exclusive course taught by Dr. Leonardo Dorador, Civil Engineer with specialization in Geotechnics and Geological Engineering, is presented through video tutorials and multimedia content within the Moodle virtual platform, with exercises like tests and practical cases.

 The objective of this course is to provide the necessary knowledge to perform a geotechnical characterization related to coarse-grained soils and rock-piles, with special emphasis on its mechanical properties.

 This course covers the study of different types of coarse-grained materials and their main geotechnical characteristics.
 In addition, an important part of the course is oriented to the size-scaling methodologies, which are fundamental for the execution of small-scale laboratory tests, required along the design of engineering projects.